khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

 </figure>

 - Place the button in the top right corner of the page.
 This sets the expectation that the button leads to the settings for that page as a whole rather than a granular function within the page.
-- Navigate to the specific settings page and category of that feature.
-For example, navigating to settings via the Package Registry will end up on the Packages & Registries page of settings.
+- Navigate to the specific configuration page of that feature.
+For example, navigating via the Package Registry page will end up on the Packages & Registries section of settings.

 ### Grouping